herichovadajana/herichovadajana.github.io/_posts/2022-07-01-clojure-threads.markdown

 ![]({{site.baseurl}}/assets/img/threads/6.png#threads)

->NOTE: Remember,there is no guarantee about how the instructions will be executed, so there are multiple possibilities how instructions can be executed, and those are only two of them.
-It means, the program is <mark>nondeterministic</mark>.
+>NOTE: Remember,there is no guarantee in which order instructions will be executed, so there are multiple possibilities, and we showed only two of them.
+It means, the program execution order is <mark>nondeterministic</mark>.

 &nbsp;